digital-blueprint/toolkit/packages/common/README.modal.md

 `--dbp-modal-footer-height` : set modal footer height

 `--dbp-modal-content-overflow-y` : set .modal-content overflow-y

+`--dbp-modal-full-height-line-left` : set the horizontal position of the `full-height-line` separator `--dbp-modal-full-height-line-border` : set the border style of the `full-height-line` separator `--dbp-modal-full-height-line-display` : set the display value of the `full-height-line` separator, defaults to `block` when `full-height-line` is set

 `--dbp-modal-animation:` - You can set animation on modal opening. - The value can be `mmFadeIn`, `mmFadeOut`, `mmSlideIn`, `mmSlideOut`